 Spices and herbs have tremendous healing power, and our bodies already know this.
-That’s why after a tough day at work I yearn for a cup of hot mint and ginger tea.
-Healing is also the reason I spoon turmeric powder into my stew at that first sign of frost on the roof.
-It’s also the reason I often reach for cilantro.
+It’s the reason I spoon turmeric powder into my stew at that first sign of frost on the roof.
+And it’s also the reason I often reach for cilantro.

 What is Cilantro (Coriander)?

 A sweet-smelling herb, Cilantro often grows close to the ground.
 That’s why it needs to be washed really well before use.
-The seeds and leaves are used widely in Indian and Mediterranean cuisine.
+The seeds and leaves are used widely in Indian, Thai and Mediterranean cuisine.
 The stems add their own fresh mild flavour.

-Initially green and brown when ripe, the seeds are dried and ground into a powder for use.
+The seeds are very interesting and flavourful too.
+Initially green, they turn brown when ripe, and are dried and ground into a powder for use.
 Every time I go back home to India my mom grinds up a batch so I can store it for a few months in Canada.

 Health Benefits of Cilantro

 This herb is known for its medicinal properties and is rich in Potassium, Iron, Vitamin A, K and C, Folic Acid, Magnesium and Calcium.
 With kids around, and schools being the germ cesspool that they are, I use Coriander often especially during the flu season.

 - The herb strengthens the stomach, helps with diarrhea and promotes overall healthy digestion.

 - It helps in removing phlegm from the lungs.